Agate Spin Swirl Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/cold-process/agate-spin-swirl-soap-project/PS000136.html

 The key to the spin swirl is formulating a recipe that gives you plenty of time to pour all the layers.
 Once the layers are poured, the soap needs to be liquid enough to move during the spinning process.
 This recipe contains plenty of slow-moving oils like olive and apricot kernel oil.
-It's scented with Amethyst Fragrance Oil, which doesn’t accelerate in cold process soap.
+It's scented with Rose Quartz Fragrance Oil, which doesn’t accelerate in cold process soap.

 If the soap needs to be fluid for a long period of time, you may be wondering why there is a water discount.
 The first time we made this soap, we experienced heavy soda ash on the bars.
 Soda ash is more likely to occur if the soap is poured thin and temperatures are kept cool, like this batch.
 A water discount is the best way to prevent soda ash.
 Luckily, even with the water discount, we were still able to create a spin swirl.
 Just remember to use your stick blender sparingly and work quickly.